 Rinse off acid.

-Lightly coat engager voids with petroleum jelly.
+Lightly coat engager voids with petroleum jelly to prevent the engagers from sticking to the template.

 Fill engager voids about 2/3 full with paste-type composite.